huangli712/ACFlow/test/test.md

 ## Experimental tests 3

-The following tests are designed to test the newly developed `BarRat` solver (based on the `Barycentric rational function approximation` method) only.
+The following tests are designed to test the newly developed `BarRat` solver (based on the `barycentric rational function approximation` method) only.

 * **rfa/R01**
     * Fermionic + Matsubara